i-doit/knowledge-base/docs/en/basics/logbook.md

 Activation/ Deactivation of the Logbook
 ---------------------------------------

-You can activate/ deactivate the logbook at **Administration → System settings → Tenant settings → Logbook → Log detailed CMDB changes**.
+You can activate/ deactivate the logbook at **Administration → Tenant management → Settings for tenant → Logbook → Log detailed CMDB changes**.

 Custom Entries
 --------------